 Chubby Checker was definitely not thinking about avocados when his song “Let’s Twist Again” hit the number one Billboard spot back in 1960.
 But before you can twist, you need to do a couple of things.
 After your avocado has been washed, make a slit, lengthwise, and slice all around the avocado.
 Hold the avocado in the palm of your hand and with your other hand, gently twist and rotate the two halves.
 The seed can easily be removed with the help of a spoon or with the use of a chef’s knife. (a quick demonstration can be found here) At this point, you can make vertical and horizontal cuts in each avocado half.
 The flesh can easily be scooped out with the help of a spoon.
 You will see it detaches very easily from its’ outer peel.

 A little bit of chemistry:

 Have you ever wondered why avocados turn brown once you have cut into them?
 Basically, there is an enzyme called polyphenol oxidase present in the avocado which upon exposure to air, starts the browning process.
-If you are interested, here is a great article about the chemistry of an avocado.
 So the next logical question one would then ask is how can this be prevented.
-There are some that say leave the pit in the avocado while others will claim that a little squirt from lemon juice will do the trick.
+There are some that say leave the pit in the avocado while others will claim that a little squirt from the lemon juice will do the trick.
 Personally, I have tried both methods without much success.
 My solution is to refrigerate immediately with a plastic wrap directly on the surface.
 I try to consume the avocado within a 24-hour time frame.
 Have you ever tried just spreading it on toast in the morning…great way to start the day!